ibm-cloud-docs/containers/cs_network_policy.md

 3. Set up private host endpoints for your worker nodes.
 When your worker nodes have private host endpoints, the policies that you apply in the next several steps can target the worker node private interface (eth0) and the pod network of a cluster.
   1. Open the `generic-privatehostendpoint.yaml` policy.
   2. Replace `<worker_name>` with the name of a worker node.
-    <p class="important">Some worker nodes must follow a different naming structure for Calico policies.
+    <p class="note">Some worker nodes must follow a different naming structure for Calico policies.
 You must use the name that is returned when you run `calicoctl get nodes --config=<filepath>/calicoctl.cfg`.</p>
   3. Replace `<worker-node-private-ip>` with the private IP address for the worker node.
 To see your worker nodes' private IPs, run `ibmcloud ks workers --cluster <my_cluster>`.
   4. For each worker node in your cluster, repeat these steps in a separate entry in the file.
     <p class="important">Each time you add a worker node to a cluster, you must update the host endpoints file with the new entries.</p>